USDA Loan Approval Process | Timeline & Steps 2025

 Whereas FHA requires 3.5% down, USDA requires no down payment whatsoever — and mortgage insurance is cheaper and interest rates often lower.

-But many home buyers wonder how the USDA loan approval works.
+But many home buyers wonder about the USDA loan process step by step and how the USDA loan timeline compares.

 Fortunately, getting one is a lot like getting any other loan.